miklhh/i3blocks-config/README.md

 <h2> Modification: </h2>

 It is easy to modify the bar.
-Take a look at [.config/i3blocks/config](https://github.com/miklhh/i3blocks-config/blob/master/.config/i3blocks/config) and see for yourself how easy it is to modify the bar.
-If something is not working, this should be the entypoint for your bug searching.
-I have not tested any this on any other computer, it will probably break and I leave you to fix it for yourself.
-Heeh.
+Take a look at [.config/i3blocks/config](https://github.com/miklhh/i3blocks-config/blob/master/.config/i3blocks/config) and see for yourself how easy it is to modify any of the blocklets.
+If any blocklet is malfunctioning, this should be the entypoint for bug searching.
 <br/> <br/>
 If you want to modify the weather location data, take a look into [config/i3blocks/weather/weather.py](.config/i3blocks/weather/weather.py).
 This to is easy to modify, just change the YR.no XML link.
 Example YR link: [https://www.yr.no/place/Sweden/Stockholm/Stockholm/forecast.xml](https://www.yr.no/place/Sweden/Stockholm/Stockholm/forecast.xml).
 Simply go to the YR webpage you desire and add */forecast.xml* to the end of the URL (english YR version only) to get the appropriate link for the weather script.